Australian regional rivalries: Tasmania: North vs. South

 The North and South rivalry generally follows the historical division of the state along the 42nd parallel.
 This division was formalised between 1804 and 1812 when the Northern county was known as Cornwall and the Southern county was Buckinghamshire.
 The population of Tasmania is nearly evenly split between the North and the South.
 The North–South rivalry manifests in various ways such as preference of beer; Cascade in the South vs. Boags in the North, and which newspaper is more widely read, The Mercury in the South vs. The Examiner in the North.
 It is a longstanding battle between the two areas, and the mayors of Launceston and Hobart symbolically "buried the hatchet" in 1959.
 However, the current mayors dug the hatchets back up in 2012 whilst dressed in full pirate regalia.

 The divide has extended to the state's maximum security Risdon Prison, where northern and southern inmates are being separated.

 The north–south divide was referenced in an episode of Australian comedy TV series Utopia.

 Cartoonist Christopher Downes makes light of the rivalry in the cartoon The Great Divide for the newspaper of the Southern division, The Mercury.

 Facebook cartographer Simon Bags recently created this map to document the division of beer drinking in Tasmania.
 Some controversy exists over the exact boundaries of the red and blue section of this map.

 From time to time this North vs. South issue is used by media outlets as a way of increasing readership.
 This is sometimes framed up as exploring the potential to divide the state again, as in this piece from the ABC: "Tasmania was once (figuratively) split in two, could it happen again?"
 It concludes Tasmania will not become states due to over-representation in the Australian Government.

-Hobart: North vs. South (of the Flannelette Curtain)

-There is also an intense rivalry between residents of the Greater Hobart area between those living north and south of the "Flannelette Curtain", an imaginary socioeconomic boundary running along Creek Road, Moonah.
-The Curtain, also known as the Flannel Curtain or the Latte Line by those to the north of it, is so called due to the supposed propensity of flannelette shirts north of the border, and is meant to distinguish the bogan regions of the North from the Southern regions, though even those living south of the Curtain admit the existence of many "bogan enclaves" in the South.
-In recent times, the Curtain has been observed to be migrating north.